 Ivanhoe is a well written, true to life historical novel that is thoroughly enjoyable because of the interesting historical era in which it is set.
 In modern time, we often do not experience examples of chivalry that were so apparent among gentlemen in medieval times.

-We say that a firefighter or a police officer is brave but we are unaccustomed to men firmly performing their duties to God, to fellow men and to their county.
+We say that a firefighter or a police officer is brave but we are unaccustomed to men firmly performing their duties to God, to fellow men and to their country.

 The men of the Middle Ages knew who they were, knew where they had been and knew what God meant to them.
 Facing death and fighting for what they believed in was a way of life for them.